Llois41/Llois41/README.md

-- 👋 Hi, I’m @Llois41
+👋 Hi, I’m @Llois41

-- 👀 I’m interested in Web Development and DevOps.
+👀 I’m interested in Web Development and DevOps.

-- 🌱 I’m currently learning Vue.js.
+🌱 Continuously improving my knowledge about Node, Vue, JavaScript, TypeScript and anything related to Web Development.

 <!---
 Llois41/Llois41 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.